Why I don't use generative LLMs, and nor should you

 3. Anyone should be able to do the training, which means it should be possible to do on any kind of hardware.
 (Which means they would also have to be vastly more power efficient than now.)

-4. They would have to run offline, rather than as centralized services.
+4. It has to run offline on the user's device, rather than as a centralized network service.
 (This also resolves their privacy issues.)

 5. The weights have to be released, or it's no different from secret sauce binary-only software.